johtela/ExtensionCord/index.md

 add a reference to it whenever I create a new project.

 The extension classes in the library are listed below with links to their documentation.
-The documentation is generated with the [Literate Programming](https://johtela.github.io/LiterateProgramming) tool, which is another project of mine.
+The documentation is generated with the [LiterateCS](https://johtela.github.io/LiterateCS) tool, which is another project of mine.

 ## Contents